Free (Florence and the Machine song)

 "Free" is a song by English indie rock band Florence and the Machine.
 It was released on 20 April 2022 as the fourth single from the band's fifth studio album, Dance Fever (2022) through the record label Polydor Records.
 "Free" was written and produced by Florence Welch and Jack Antonoff.
-"Free" is an urgent pop song that lyrically discusses the singer's problems with anxiety and traumas.
+"Free" lyrically discusses the singer's problems with anxiety and psychological trauma.
 She has said it was the last song she wrote before the first lockdown of the COVID-19 pandemic.

 A music video for the song directed by American director Autumn de Wilde was filmed in Kyiv, Ukraine in November 2021 and was released on 20 April 2022.
 It stars British actor Bill Nighy who portrays the singer's anxiety and features the two next to each other portraying the emotions the song discusses.
 It received positive comments from critics who lauded the storyline.

 Background and release

 During an interview with Apple Music, Welch described the process of conception of the song: "Ironically, 'Free' was actually the last song I wrote before the first lockdown[...]
 It's a song about my anxiety and how I process it and this feeling that it's just something that's been with me my whole life, and even as my life stabilizes ... when I'm playing or I'm making music or I'm in the flow of creativity [the anxiety] goes away, so it's kind of this push-and-pull throughout the song of the anxiety, and then taking it out of the way and dancing and feeling free."
 The song premiered on BBC Radio 1's Future Sounds on 21 April 2022.

 The single was released through the band's record label Polydor Records digitally on 20 April 2022.
 A remix made by American DJ The Blessed Madonna was also made available for sale.